 Pre-registration launched on 9th September 2013, go to www.leedsletsgetactive.co.uk to sign up.
 Leeds Let’s Get Active sessions are available from Monday 30th September 2013.

 Sport and Active Lifestyles, Public Health and Sport England are partners in Leeds Let’s Get Active.
 The £1M programme has been funded by Sport England and Public Health.

 How do I register?

-Online registration will be launched on Monday 9th September 2013. go to www.leedsletsgetactive.co.uk for registration and further information.
+Online registration was launched on Monday 9th September 2013. go to www.leedsletsgetactive.co.uk for registration and further information.

 Where and when can I take part in a free Leeds Let's Get Active session?